ETO Logo

 • Tracking trends over time.
 This dataset provides a "snapshot" view of the semiconductor supply chain.
 It doesn't include any historical data.

 • Researching individual firms in detail.
 This dataset includes relatively high-level information about individual firms.
-It doesn't include granular company-level information such as manufacturing capacity, location of specific facilities, or corporate ownership.
+It doesn't include granular company-level information such as manufacturing capacity or location of specific facilities.

 • Assessing the physical location of chip production.
 Some fields in the dataset may include some information on the physical location of a firm's production operations, but in general the dataset is not designed for research questions that turn on where chip production is actually happening.
 Read more >>

 • Uses that require highly up-to-date data.
-The data in this dataset was generally current as of 2019 (or 2022, for certain details related to companies).
-We believe the data still give a good overall picture of the global semiconductor supply chain, but specific data points may be out of date.
+This dataset contains 2024 market sizes and market shares for most inputs.
+We believe the data give a good overall picture of the global semiconductor supply chain, but some inputs use older data from 2019 or 2022.

 Maintenance